bunto/bunto/site/_docs/posts.md

 Of course, you have full control over how (and where) you display your posts, and how you structure your site.
-You should read more about [how templates work](../templates/) with Jekyll if you want to know more.
+You should read more about [how templates work](../templates/) with Bunto if you want to know more.

 Note that the `post` variable only exists inside the `for` loop above.
 If you wish to access the currently-rendering page/posts's variables (the